Our guidelines help clarify the roles and responsibilities of students, parents and guardians, school personnel and health-care providers.

 “I’ve heard stories of kids with diabetes who haven’t had support from their school.
 It makes me sad that not everyone has had the wonderful experience I’ve had.”

 “Diabetes changes your school life, but once my teachers knew what to do, school continued for me as it would have for any kid.”

-Diabetes@School is a national initiative developed by the Canadian Paediatric Society, in partnership with the Canadian Diabetes Association and the Canadian Pediatric Endocrine Group.
+Diabetes@School is a national initiative developed by the Canadian Paediatric Society, in partnership with Diabetes Canada and the Canadian Pediatric Endocrine Group.
 The website features bilingual training resources for use by educators, school boards, and parents of children with diabetes.
 Topics include understanding blood sugars, food and insulin, physical activity and type 1 diabetes, and communication between home and school.
 The site also features an Individual Care Plan template, which details all aspects of a student’s diabetes care while at school.